 This hotel is located on Rudy Circle northwest of the interchange of McGavock Pike and State Highway 155 (Briley Parkway).
 This hotel offers complimentary breakfast.
 If you are hungry, a few nearby restaurants include Cascades American Cafe, Aquarium Restaurant, and Rudie’s Seafood & Sausage.
 There is an outdoor swimming pool and a fitness center available at this hotel.

 All the hotel room and suites offer WiFi, coffee makers, microwaves, and mini refrigerators.
 The average rate for a standard room at this hotel range from $147 to $238.
+You can book your stay and/or view some photos by going here.

 So, what are your thoughts?
 Is there anything you are looking forward to checking out when you visit Nashville?
 Feel free to leave a comment below.